Harley Quinn: Poison Ivy

-Harley Quinn and Poison Ivy in "New Roots" from Batman: Urban Legends#1, art by Laura Braga.
+Harley Quinn and Poison Ivy in "New Roots" from Batman: Urban Legends #1, art by Laura Braga.

 Poison Ivy is Harley Quinn's current love interest and best friend, and Harley often refers to her as "Red".
 Ivy was first introduced as a new friend to Harley by Dini in the 1993 Batman: The Animated Series episode "Harley and Ivy".
 The episode came from Dini wanting to make Harley a stronger character and write a story where she leaves the Joker; Dini decided to pair her up with Ivy because she was "the strongest contrast to Harley".
 The two later became close friends within the DC Animated Universe.
-Dini stated that he could see a romantic relationship between the two happening the more he worked with the two characters, but the impossibility of properly portraying their relationship in a kid's cartoon at the time prevented it from happening.
+Dini stated that he could see a romantic relationship between the two happening the more he worked with the two characters, but the impossibility of properly portraying their relationship in a children's cartoon at the time prevented it from happening.

 Prior to the New 52 reboot, Ivy is shown as having teamed up on occasion with Harley, with Harley being her best friend and recurring ally.
 Unlike most villain team-ups, their partnership is based on genuine friendship and mutual respect.
 Ivy sincerely wants to save Harley from her unhealthy relationship with the Joker.
 Accordingly, Poison Ivy despises the Joker, and the two exchange vicious banter at every opportunity.
 In the final storyline of the Gotham City Sirens series, Harley suggests that Ivy may be in love with her, an accusation that stuns her.
 The following issue has Poison Ivy acknowledge that she may indeed love Harley, but the details of her love are never specified, and the series ended with the New 52 reboot before their relationship could be addressed.

 Conner and Palmiotti hinted at a romantic relationship in the New 52 Harley Quinn series, and later confirmed that Harley and Ivy are in a non-monogamous relationship.
 2017's Harley Quinn #25 marked their first canonical kiss.